- Hi, I am Vishal Gada. After years at KPMG and Dhruva, we co-founded Aurtus, a boutique tax advisory firm, in 2020.

 Spotted a huge gap…Quit Dhruva and started a Boutique Tax Firm

-I had a wonderful six years at Dhruva, but unfortunately, the partnership couldn’t continue.
+I had a wonderful six years at Dhruva, but unfortunately, the original co-founders departed after a few years.

-A few of its Partners – Rutul Shah, Zeel Jambuwala, and Jay Parmar – also moved on.
+A few of its senior members – Rutul Shah, Zeel Jambuwala, and Jay Parmar – also moved on.

 Our logic was simple…we were in our late thirties and early forties.
 So, why not try it for a few years?
 If it didn’t work out, we could always return to working with larger firms.